Media Sevices (ARC)

 - 17 x 24 ($2.00)

-Original documents can be sent to Debbie Bush via email (bush@k12albemarle.org) or pony.
+Original documents can be sent to ARC via email or pony.
 Please be sure to include laminating instructions, if desired, and a budget code to charge along with your size selection.

 Lamination

 Free lamination services are available to all Albemarle County teachers.
 The laminator can accommodate material up to 24 inches wide.
 Teachers wishing to have wider material laminated must send the material pre-cut or folded before laminating.
 Please note that very thin paper wrinkles easily and that poster board and heavy construction paper do not always laminate well.
 Prior to sending items to be laminated, please remove all tape, staples, and adhesive putty.
 Please carefully consider sending items of value (monetary or sentimental) as human or mechanical error can occur.
-Materials can either be dropped off in person, or delivered through "the pony", our inter-office mail delivery system.
+Materials can either be dropped off in person or delivered through the pony.
 Turn-around time for laminating is generally about 1-2 days, not including delivery time.
 Please write your name and location on all materials you wish to have laminated to ensure that they are returned in a prompt and timely manner.
-Please contact Debbie Bush with your lamination questions.
+Please contact ARC with your lamination questions.

 AV/Educational Materials Rentals

 The central media center includes DVDs, video tapes, instructional kits, models, Journals, AV equipment and much more.
-You can search the collection and reserve materials for yourself which are delivered daily to the schools.
-Or, you can e-mail requests for bibliographies and reservations to Debbie Bush at bush@k12albemarle.org or call the ARC at 972-4021
+You can search the collection and reserve materials yourself or you can e-mail requests for bibliographies and reservations to ARC.

 Audio Visual and Technology Equipment Available